erkle64/LazyCrafter/README.md

 #### Compatibility

-Unlikely to be compatible with other mods.
+Unlikely to be compatible with other mods (except FastMiner).

+Probably only works in single player.